Graciekan21/easybible/README.md

 ### Features

-This webpage is composed of a one page website which is the quiz page, it has points scored button, a pop up when the question are answered to show the scores, a play again button to erase the answers for restart; a 404 error page & a 500 error page.
+This webpage is composed of a one page website which is the quiz page, it has points scored button, a pop up when the question are answered to show the scores, a play again button to erase the answers for restart; a 404 error page.

 This website is responsive and have:

 - A favicon in the browser.

   ![Favicon](/documentation/features/favicon.png)

 - The title of webpage is at the top of page.